Ridesharing in Australia: How to drive for Uber without voiding your car insurance

 What level of insurance do I need to be able to drive for a rideshare service?

 What this covers is any of the damage you might cause to another person’s car or property while behind the wheel, but not your own.
 The catch with many of these policies is that the coverage caps can be pretty minimal.
 For example, while you’ll may be covered for $5,000 worth of damage, the total costs might total upwards of $10,000, and you’ll be forced to pay the gap.

-There are a bunch of insurers that now cover their policyholders when driving for a rideshare and that number is increasing each year.
+There are a bunch of companies now covering their policyholders when driving for a rideshare and that number is increasing each year.
 The following providers will offer you cover as a rideshare driver as standard: